Actors

 Moving into the next decade, there’s only one confirmed paycheck for this period, which was a $12 million salary for Every Which Way But Loose (1978). $12 million in the 1970s was a substantial amount of money, equivalent to approximately $59.2 million in today’s currency.
 Even today, it’s very rare to see an actor earn over $50 million for a single film, and salaries typically top out between $20 million and $30 million.

 For the remainder of his acting career, Eastwood consistently commanded multiple seven figures per film, including $5 million for City Heat (1984), $6 million for Pale Rider (1985), and $10 million for Heartbreak Ridge (1986).
-These three films from the 1980s have a combined total of $21 million and $62.7 million after adjusting for inflation.
+These three films from the 1980s have a combined total of $21 million and $62.7 million, adjusted for inflation.

 Highest-Grossing Movies

 The oldest film on the list, in eighth place, is In the Line of Fire ($177 million), produced in 1993.
-In ninth place is The Mule ($175 million), which is coincidentally the most recent film, made in 2018.
+In ninth place is The Mule ($175 million), which, coincidentally, is the most recent film, released in 2018.

 Here’s a complete list of Clint Eastwood’s ten highest-grossing movies: